WisTex/Raconteur/README.md

 This repository first went public in 2010 and spawned a number of fediverse-related projects.
 Friendica, Hubzilla, Zap and many others.
 Those became branches of this tree.
 Some turned into independent open source communities.
 Some withered and sputtered out.
 This is the main development trunk.

 My name is Mike.
-I'm retired from open source now, but building advanced communications software is what I do; and I've been doing it since before the web existed.
+I'm retired from open source now, but building decentralised communications software is what I do; and I've been doing it since before the web existed.
 So this isn't a hobby or get rich scheme - it's my life's mission and this repository is where I build and test new concepts and ideas.

 From day one the question was how to build a federated/decentralised communication stack that provides more control over your privacy, and respects all people and cultures - including those which have a different political bias; while allowing them to all co-exist in the same space (without killing each other).
 We've come up with lots of creative soutions to the thorniest of decentralisation problems over the intervening years.